 |Secondary School Teacher||1,540 EUR|

-Where can you get paid more, working for a private company or for the government?
-Public sector employees in Slovenia earn 13% more than their private sector counterparts on average across all sectors.
+Where can you get paid more, working in a private company or the government?
+The difference between the public or government sector salaries and the private sector salaries in Slovenia is 13% on average across all career fields.

 It is extremely difficult to give an exact figure of a good salary when no specific job is selected, however; an estimate can be provided based purely on the cost of living.
 A good compensation in Ljubljana would range anywhere between 1,790 EUR and 2,710 EUR.